reddevill007/System-Design-Simplified/README.md

 ### **When to Use Read Committed?**

 1. **General Use Cases**:
-   - When you don't need perfectly stable reads but want to avoid reading uncommitted data.
+   - When you don’t need perfectly stable reads but want to avoid reading uncommitted data.
    - Example: Banking, e-commerce inventory management, etc.
 2. **High Concurrency**:
    - When you want good performance and can tolerate non-repeatable reads.